 DESCRIPTION Of RESEARCH

 We investigate molecular mechanisms of B cell activation that regulate humoral immunity and pathogenesis of B cell-mediated diseases.
-B cells migrate in and out of circulation and lymphoid tissues, and respond to environmental cues by recognizing antigens and engaging with other components of the immune system.
-This requires them to undergo considerable morphological, molecular and cytoskeletal reorganization.
 Dynamic remodeling of the B cell membrane and the actin cytoskeleton facilitates subcellular organization of key signaling proteins, enabling B cells to accomplish their various functions.
 We employ high resolution live cell imaging, quantitative systems biology methods and genetic knockouts in mice to investigate the role of membrane-cytoskeleton remodeling proteins in regulating B cell function.
-We have discovered that Ezrin, a member of the Ezrin-Radixin-Moesin (ERM) family of membrane-cytoskeleton linkers, regulates multiple facets of B cell function, such as proliferation, differentiation, migration, and antibody production.
-We recently discovered that Ezrin plays and important role in regulating B cell autoimmunity, inflammation and cancer.
-We are currently investigating the molecular mechanims underlying these diverse functions of Ezrin in B cell immunity and pathogenesis.
+We have discovered that Ezrin, a member of the Ezrin-Radixin-Moesin (ERM) family of membrane-cytoskeleton linkers, regulates multiple facets of B cell function, and plays an important role in regulating B cell autoimmunity, inflammation and cancer.